alouisos/hackathonaki/README.md

 if the url is open it sends phone call and sms

+In python interpreter or ipython environment

+import hackathonaki as h
+h.initiate_process()

+Needs a server to run constantly

 If they open an eventbrite page then you will have to use the

 https://github.com/paulshi/Techcrunch-Disrupt-Hackathon-Ticket-Availability-Notifier